forestryio/forestry.io/hugo/content/blog/renaming-files-and-improving-team-editing.md

 ### Notification about Git-based or unsaved changes 🔔

-Especially when setting up a new site users are frequently pushing changes directly to the repo while they are being edited in Forestry.
+Especially when setting up a new site, users are frequently pushing changes directly to the repo while they are being edited in Forestry.
 Users in Forestry will now be notified that a change has occurred in those cases.

 ![](/uploads/2018/06/someone-updated.png)

-**Unsaved Changes** - To make sure we use the right version we will now also prompt users when we found unsaved changes for a file.
+**Unsaved Changes** - To make sure we use the right version, we will now also prompt users when we found unsaved changes for a file.